djhaled/djhaled/README.md

 # Hi, I'm BK (djhaled)

-**Business Administration student** (UNICESUSC) — my focus is **automation for everyday work**: spreadsheets, office routines, simple web tools, and scripts that save time on real operations.
+**Business Administration student**  — my focus is **automation for everyday work**: spreadsheets, office routines, simple web tools, and scripts that save time on real operations.

 I'm not centered on game development as a career.
 Most of my **Unreal / C++ / tooling repos** started as **personal automation**: importers, exporters, and utilities I built because I needed them to work faster—not as a showcase of game-dev ambition.